rayhog/aviator-jekyll-template/_documentation/tql1.04.md

     `MATCH (:node)` <br>
     <br>
    * Alias <br>
-     You append an unique alias to a node that TQL binds to the node.
+     You append an unique alias to a node, which TQL binds to the node.
 The `RETURN` clause references the alias to retrieve data. <br>
     'MATCH (alias:node) <br>
      <br>
     `MATCH (alias:node) RETURN alias` <br>
     Returns all attributes for the node.<br>
     <br>
     `MATCH (alias:node) RETURN alias.attribute1, alias.attribute2` <br>
-    Retruns data for attribute1 and attribute2, which are specific attributes. <br>
+    Retruns data for attribute1 and attribute2, which are the specified attributes. <br>
     <br>
    * Relationship <br>
     Use a relationship to connect nodes. <br>